Loading...

 Solution: The energy required to change the temperature of a substance of mass $m$ from initial temperature $T_i$ to final temperature $T_f$ is obtained by the formula $Q=mc(T_f-T_i)$, where $c$ is the specific heat of the substance.
 Thus, we have \begin{align*} Q&=mc\Delta T\\ &= 5\times 0.092\times (80^\circ-20^\circ)\\&= 27.6 \quad {\rm cal} \end{align*} So, it would require 27.6 calories of heat energy to increase the temperature of this substance from 20°C to 80°C.

-Therefore, $2130$ calories of heat energy are released from the water when its temperature decreases from 96°C to 25°C. This energy could be transferred to the surrounding environment or used to do work, depending on the specific circumstances.
+Therefore, 2130 calories of heat energy are released from the water when its temperature decreases from 96°C to 25°C. Depending on the specific circumstances, this energy could be transferred to the surrounding environment or used to do work.

-Problem (4): If a 3.1 g ring is heated using 10.0 calories, its temperature rises 17.9°C. Calculate the specific heat capacity of the ring.
+Problem (3): If a 3.1 g ring is heated using 10.0 calories, its temperature rises 17.9°C. Calculate the ring's specific heat capacity.

-Solution: In the specific heat problems, we learned that the specific heat is defined as the amount of heat energy required to change the temperature of a sample with mass $m$ by $\Delta T$.
+Solution: In specific heat problems, we learned that specific heat is defined as the amount of heat energy required to change the temperature of a sample with mass $m$ by $\Delta T$.

 Solution: Let $T_i$ and $T_f$ be the initial and final temperatures of the copper coin.
 Again using formula $Q=mc(T_f-T_i)$ and solving for final temperature $T_f$, we have \begin{align*} T_f&=\frac{Q}{mc}+T_i \\ \\ &=\frac{54}{0.092\times 4.5}+25^\circ\\ \\ &=155.43\,{\rm ^\circ C}\end{align*}